josephlewis/Roman_roadways_structure/README.md

-# Process-Explicit Model Reveals Structure of Roman Roadways in the Roman Empire
+# Process-explicit model reveals variability in the influence of slope gradient on roads in the Roman empire

-This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Process-Explicit Model Reveals Structure of Roman Roadways in the Roman Empire_" authored by **Lewis**, J.
+This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Process-explicit model reveals variability in the influence of slope gradient on roads in the Roman empire_" authored by **Lewis**, J.

 Getting Started
 ---------------